PyRepair/maniple/training-data/summarize-experiment-v2/pandas/168/prompt_response_response_9.md

-The bug in the `_get_grouper` function occurs due to a discrepancy in handling multi-index columns, resulting in incorrect extraction of the `group_axis` as Int64Index instead of MultiIndex.
+The potential error location within the problematic function appears to be the handling of the `key` parameter and the creation of `groupings`.

-To fix this bug, the code logic needs to be modified to correctly identify and handle multi-index columns, ensuring that `group_axis` is extracted as MultiIndex when necessary.
+The bug's cause may be related to how the function processes the `key` parameter, leading to the groupings not being properly created and resulting in a KeyError.
+This also aligns with the information from the GitHub issue, which suggests that there is an issue with grouping by column names when using the groupby method with axis=1.

+Possible approaches for fixing the bug could include:
+1. Reviewing and revising the conditional statements and variable assignments related to the `key` parameter to ensure that the groupings are properly created based on the specified key or keys.
+2. Validating and testing the function with different input values and types to identify and correct any other potential bugs or issues.

-Here is the corrected version of the `_get_grouper` function:
+Here is the corrected code for the problematic function:

 ```python
 def _get_grouper(